MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/update-policy-with-managed-identity.md

 An update policy configured with a managed identity is performed on behalf of the managed identity.

-In this article, you'll learn how to configure a system-assigned or user-assigned managed identity and set up that identity to create an update policy.
+In this article, you learn how to configure a system-assigned or user-assigned managed identity and set up that identity to create an update policy.

 ## Prerequisites